LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 {{< toc >}}

-In the previous chapters, we have demonstrated how to use programming languages to analyze data on geographic attributes, and we have also demonstrated how to use GIS software for simple geographic data analysis and presentation.
-Next, we will introduce how to use the Leafmap suite in Python language for GIS applications, and the Streamlit suite for website development.
-Finally, we will combine Leafmap and Streamlit to make a simple web GIS system by ourselves, and present the results of data processing and analysis through web pages.
+In earlier sections, we showed you how to analyze geographic data using programming and how to use GIS (Geographic Information System) software for basic analysis and display of this data.
+Now, we're going to teach you how to use Leafmap in Python for GIS tasks, and how to develop websites with Streamlit.
+At the end, we'll show you how to combine Leafmap and Streamlit to create your own basic web-based GIS system.
+This will allow you to display your data analysis results on web pages.

 ## Package Installation and Importing

-In this chapter, we will use packages such as pandas, geopandas, leafmap, ipyleaflet, osmnx, streamlit, geocoder, and pyCIOT.
-Apart from pandas, our development platform Google Colab does not provide these packages, so we need to install them ourselves first.
-Since there are many packages installed this time, in order to avoid a large amount of information output after the command is executed, we have added the '-q' parameter to each installation command, which can make the output of the screen more concise.
+In this chapter, we're going to use a variety of packages including pandas, geopandas, leafmap, ipyleaflet, osmnx, streamlit, geocoder, and pyCIOT.
+However, except for pandas, these packages are not pre-installed on our development platform, Google Colab.
+So, we need to install them ourselves.
+To make this process smoother and avoid flooding the screen with too much information, we've added the '-q' parameter to each installation command.
+This will help keep the output on the screen more streamlined and easier to read.

 ```python
 !pip install -q geopandas